ceph/ceph/doc/rados/operations/crush-map.rst

 ``max_size``

-:Description: If a placement group makes more replicas than this number, CRUSH will NOT select this rule.
+:Description: If a pool makes more replicas than this number, CRUSH will NOT select this rule.
 :Type: Integer
 :Purpose: A component of the rule mask.
 :Required: Yes
 :Default: 10

-``step take {bucket}``
+``step take <bucket-type>``

 :Description: Takes a bucket name, and begins iterating down the tree.
 :Purpose: A component of the rule.